Adroiti/docs-for-code-review-tools/tfsec/aws-misc-no-exposing-plaintext-credentials.md

-Pattern: AWS provider has access credentials specified
+Pattern: Use of plain-text AWS credentials

 Issue: -

 ## Description

-The AWS provider block should not contain hardcoded credentials.
+The AWS provider block should not contain hard-coded credentials.
 These can be passed in securely as runtime using environment variables.

-**Resolution**: Don't include access credentials in plain text.
+**Resolution**: Don't include access credentials in plain-text.

 ## Examples